;

 Garlic was also used during spiritual rituals, said to ward off evil spirits.
 Its association with godliness was strong.

-To get the health benefits of garlic, it’s best to crush cloves before consumption.
-This releases allicin, which increases blood circulation and helps cardiovascular health.
+For prevention of health issues, to get the health benefits of garlic, it’s best to crush cloves before consumption.
+This releases allicin, aiding in wellness.
 Black garlic has a longer shelf-life due to fermentation, offering more nutritional value and antioxidants.

 Even vampires feared garlic’s power in ancient superstitions and religious practices.